Russian electricity market: if you are not satisfied.

-As a result of ongoing changes, growing uncertainties many experts around the world have again asked themselves the fundamental question, a very popular one back in time when market reforms in electricity started: is a competitive electricity market capable to resolve the problems of the developing and transforming industry and to fit modern constantly altering challenges in an optimal way from the public good point of view?
-There is a tense discussion on that these days, especially in relation to and on backdrop of soaring prices in Europe, but in general so far the answer is leaning to the maxima: the market is better suits the challenges than cumbersome and rigid state regulation.
+As a result of ongoing changes, growing uncertainties, many experts around the world have asked themselves the fundamental question again, a very popular one, back in time, when market reforms in electricity had started: is a competitive electricity market capable to resolve the problems of the developing and transforming industry and to fit modern constantly altering challenges in an optimal way from the public good point of view?
+There is a tense discussion on that these days, especially in relation to and on the backdrop of soaring prices in Europe, but, in general, so far the answer is leaning to the maxima: the market is better suits the challenges than cumbersome and rigid state regulation.

 In this context the tendencies of the market development in Russia, the antimarket program of so called DPM (Dogovory predostavleniya mosh'nosti – Capacity Delivery Agreements) which brought online a glut of unnecessary generation, as well as commencing a second DPM program for renovation of the old, deadly obsolete soviet design plants a few years ago in combination with the latest decisions to "spare" because of sanctions new effective CCGT blocks, built on foreign technologies, raise a very painful question– how effective competitive electricity market can be in the Russian specifics generally?
 And not only in the Russian ones, though?

-For some of these questions you may find answers in our materials at this site including our articles in the Blog section(Russian).
+For some of these questions you may find answers in our materials at this site including our articles in the Blog section(mostly Russian).